 We believe firmly in the three "R's," reduce, reuse and recycle.

-What You Can Do With Styrofoam Packing Peanuts
+What You Can Do With Styrofoam Packing Peanuts from other Companies

-Reusing peanuts is the best way to keep them out of landfills.
+An interesting note: If you receive styrofoam packing peanuts from other companies, reusing peanuts is the best way to keep them out of landfills.
 If you cannot reuse them then call The Peanut Hotline (yes, there is a peanut hotline).
 It is America's most successful packaging reuse program.

 Consumers can call the Hotline at 800-828-2214, for the nearest location that accepts packing peanuts for reuse.

-The standard packaging for our all natural Soap and Shampoo Bars is a simple recyclable cardboard box made from recycled paper that can be tossed in your paper recycling bin.
+The standard packaging for our all-natural Soap and Shampoo Bars is a simple recyclable cardboard box made from recycled paper that can be tossed in your paper recycling bin.

 Chagrin Valley Shower Butter Bars are packaged in natural glassine bags.
 Glassine is simply paper that has gone through a process called calendering.
 Rough paper sheets are rolled through hot rollers that exert a lot of pressure.
-The final product is an extremely smooth natural paper which acts as a barrier from grease and air.
+The final product is an extremely smooth natural paper that acts as a barrier from grease and air.

-- Aluminum requires only 5% of the energy to recycle into new cans, compared with mining new ones and creates little pollution.
+- Aluminum requires only 5% of the energy to recycle into new cans, compared with mining new ones, and creates little pollution.